-A: A successful team can simply purchase the USAD materials (usually one set of 10 of everything) and that is all that is necessary.
-Some coaches have ordered materials from an outside vendor but found it was almost too much to sift through.
-There are 3-4 outside vendors that provide materials, but they are expensive and not really worth the extra cost.
+A: A successful team can simply purchase the basic USAD materials (around $700 for a license to download the materials for unlimited students at one school).
+Additional materials are also available from USAD and some outside vendors.
+Many coaches find purchasing the practice tests and some other study materials helpful, but not necessary.
 Occasionally, books and other resources can be found and purchased from the bookstore that relate to the topic (e.g., the year we studied the Lewis and Clark Expedition, a nice Lewis and Clark diary from Borders was snagged for $2.99).

 Q: What kind of outside resources should a team acquire?

 A: Other than the USAD materials just use the library/internet to independently research most things.